PrintersForAnts/Micron/R1_Beta/readme.md

 ## Change log ##

+### 9-18-2024
+* fixed incorrect counterbore bridging on the rear bowden entry files (thanks to user named Yell for finding that)

 ### 9-12-2024
 * added CNC gantry top bearing mount
 * Updated all the umbilical mounts to accomodate the new top bearing mount, as it was interfearing